-Students will be considered for the provision if they have communication difficulties and/or Autistic Spectrum Disorder.
-Priority will be given to students with a statement of special educational needs.
+Students will be considered for the provision if they have SLCN and/or Autistic Spectrum Disorder.
+Priority will be given to students with an Education Health and Care Plan.
 Temporary or part time placements for students without statements will be considered.

 The School Environment

-Additional facilities include access to ICT, a sensory room, Life Skills base, Catch Up Literacy and Numeracy room, physiotherapy room, meeting room and teaching area.
+Additional facilities include access to ICT, a sensory room, Catch Up Literacy and Numeracy room, meeting room and teaching area.
 As part of the college students will have access to the main school facilities including all sports facilities, library, ICT suites, media base, drama and dance studio, theatre, Technology and Science faculties.

 - specific speech, language and communication skills support